orbs-network/validator-instructions/public/orbs-public-blockchain.md

 ### Polygon network support

-__New Guardians__ may register on Polygon or on Ethereum using the following link [Guardian Registration](https://guardians.orbs.network/registration)
+__New Guardians__ Please Register on both Ethereum and Polygon networks, using the following link [Guardian Registration](https://guardians.orbs.network/registration)

+Ethereum regisration is mandatory in order to get certified.

+changing network is available on top right near the language selector.

 __Existing guardians__ are already registred on both networks automatically.